feross/TheAnnoyingSite.com/README.md

 ## What is this?

-This is the GitHub repo that goes along with the talk I gave at [dotJS 2017](https://www.dotjs.io/) in Paris, France.
+This is the GitHub repo that goes along with the talk I gave at [JSConf US 2018](https://2018.jsconf.us/) in Carlsbad, CA and earlier at [dotJS 2017](https://www.dotjs.io/) in Paris, France.

 **Talk Title:**

-The Annoying Site a.k.a.
-"The Power of the Web Platform"
+The Annoying Site – "The Power of the Web Platform"

 **Alternative Title:**